-This is a question that I often get asked, and really it is not as simple as YES or NO. If you want to become a certified scuba diver by doing the PADI Open Water Diver Course then the answer is yes.
-In the PADI Open Water Diver Course it is specified that you have to be able to swim 200 metres with any stroke and also have to be able to tread water or float for at least 10 minutes.
-The reason for this is not for the fact that scuba diving requires you to swim, but rather it is for yours and your groups safety.
-In the unlikely event that your BCD (Buoyancy Control Device) was to falter then there [...]Read The Story
+This is a question that I often get asked, and really it is not as simple as YES or NO. Here is some explanations and reasons why.
+If you want to become a certified scuba diver by doing the PADI Open Water Diver Course, the answer is yes.
+In the PADI Open Water Diver Course it is specified that you have to be able to swim continuously for 200 metres.
+This can be with any stroke however it does need to be continuous without stopping.
+There is alternate option and that is you do a 300 metre mask, fin and snorkel swim.
+Some do find this easier to the 200 swim.
+You also have to be able to tread water or float for at least 10 minut [...]Read The Story